Reducing your Carbon Footprint and Controlling Air Quality

-Our Selective Catalytic Reduction (SCR) systems will ensure your business meets current and future emissions legislation for NOx.
-SCR technology is one of the most cost-effective and fuel-efficient technologies available to help reduce engine NOx emissions and benefits from being available supplied from new as well as easily retro-fitted to existing equipment.
+Our Selective Catalytic Reduction (SCR) systems will ensure your business meets current and future emissions legislation for NOx output.
+SCR technology is one of the most practical solutions available to help reduce engine NOx emissions and benefits from being available supplied from new as well as easily retro-fitted to existing equipment.

-Correctly sizing your generator is important because an oversized generator inefficiently running at a fraction of its capacity results in greatly increased costs.
-In applications where more power is required, parallel configurations of smaller engines can be used to provide cumulative power.
-This enables load sharing and power management that can keep your emissions levels to a minimum, as well as improving on the reliability and scalability of a single large diesel generator.
+Correctly sizing your generator is important because an oversized generator inefficiently running at a fraction of its capacity results in increased capex and opex costs.
+In applications where additional power is required, parallel configurations of smaller generators can be used to provide cumulative power.
+This enables load sharing and power management that can reduce your emissions levels, as well as improving on the reliability and scalability of a single large diesel generator.

 We can integrate your generator with a hybrid grid solution that utilises a combination of energy technologies to optimise your energy supply, minimise costs and reduce your carbon footprint.
 For example, a combined renewable energy generator (e.g. solar PV), battery and diesel or gas generator can be used to meet the energy requirements during periods of normal load and peak load.